MicrosoftDocs/memdocs/memdocs/autopilot/add-devices.md

 - Windows 10
 - Windows Holographic, version 2004

+This article provides a short summary of the device registration process and step by step guidance to perform manual registration.
+For an overview of Windows Autopilot device registration, see [Registration overview](registration-overview.md).

+## Manual registration process

-Before deploying a device using Windows Autopilot, the device must be [registered](registration-overview.md) with the Windows Autopilot deployment service.
+Before deploying a device using Windows Autopilot, the device must be registered with the Windows Autopilot deployment service.
 Ideally, this registration is performed by the OEM, reseller, or distributor from which the devices were purchased.
-However, the registration can also be done within your organization by collecting the hardware identity and uploading it manually.
-For an overview of this process, see (Manual registration overview)[manual-registration.md].
+However, the registration can also be done within your organization by collecting the hardware identity (the hardware hash) and uploading it manually.
+Capturing the hardware hash for manual registration requires booting the device into Windows 10.
+Therefore, this process is intended primarily for testing and evaluation scenarios.

+Device owners can only register thier devices with a hardware hash.
+Other methods (PKID, tuple) are available through OEMs or CSP partners.

 > [!NOTE]
 > The process for obtaining the hardware hash from HoloLens devices is different than the process for a PC.
 For more information about registering HoloLens 2 devices with Windows Autopilot, see [Windows Autopilot for HoloLens 2](https://docs.microsoft.com/hololens/hololens2-autopilot#2-register-devices-in-windows-autopilot).

-## Manual registration process

-To manually register a device, you must first capture its hardware hash.
-Once this process has completed, the resulting hardware hash can be uploaded to the Windows Autopilot service.
-Because this process requires booting the device into Windows 10 to obtain the hardware hash, manual registration is intended primarily for testing and evaluation scenarios.

-> [!Note]
-> Customers can only register devices with a hardware hash.
-Other methods (PKID, tuple) are available through OEMs or CSP partners as described in the previous sections.

 ### Collecting the hardware hash from existing devices using Microsoft Endpoint Configuration Manager